apache/libcloud/docs/compute/drivers/outscale_sas.rst

 For other Regions, see the `Outscale Inc.`_ documentation.

-Outscale SAS is European company and uses prices in Euros.
+Outscale SAS is European company and is priced in Euros.

 API Documentation
 -----------------